dulapahv/CodeX/manual.md

 1. Save your work, either by saving to local or GitHub
 2. Leave the room and create a new room

-### This Language may not be Supported or the Server is Down
+### This language may not be supported or the server is down

 **This issue can be caused by:**